ibm-cloud-docs/cis/waf-testing.md

 Cloud Internet Services (CIS) inspects incoming web and API traffic and blocks unwanted requests using predefined rulesets.
 This topic walks you through the initial steps to configure the Web Application Firewall (WAF) and quickly enable protection against the most common web attacks.
 {: shortdesc}

-**Attention**: When performing a _penetration test (pentest)_, it is recommended to start with the most restrictive WAF configuration to evaluate the full defensive capabilities of CIS.
+**Attention**: When performing a _penetration test (pentest)_, start with the most restrictive WAF configuration to evaluate the full defensive capabilities of CIS.
 To achieve this, configure the following settings:

 * Enable all managed rules.
    * [CIS OWASP Core Ruleset](/docs/cis?topic=cis-owasp-rule-set-for-waf): Set paranoia level to 4 (`PL4`) and score threshold to **High** (`High-25 and higher`).